SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 What do my results mean?

 The conditions on your differential diagnosis list are not your final diagnosis.
-They're the conditions that could cause symptoms like yours.
-If you have questions about these conditions, talk with your provider.
+They are only the conditions that could be causing your symptoms.
+If, for example, you have abdominal (belly) pain, then your differential diagnosis list may include conditions such as:

-Your provider will use the differential diagnosis list to choose which tests to order.
+Your provider will then use the differential diagnosis list to choose which tests to order.
 Each time you get test results, ask your provider how they affect your differential diagnosis.
-Test results may help your provider decide to do other tests, or they may guide treatment choices.
+Test results may:

 Learn more about laboratory tests, reference ranges, and understanding results.